my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *I stedet for å …, kan det være bedre å …* → Instead of …, it may be better to …
 - *I stedet for å …, kan det være mer praktisk å …* → Instead of …, it may be more practical to …
 - *I stedet er det bedre å gjøre noe* → In stead, it is better to do …

+> Legg merke til at «i stedet for» betyr «instead of» og «i sted» betyr «a moment ago, a (little) while ago, just now».

 - *En mulig løsning er at …* → A possible solution is that …
 - *nøkkelen til å gjøre noe* → the key to doing sth
   - *Nøkkelen til å lykkes er å …* → The key to success is to …